+1. Professor:

 a.
-Professor:

-i.Academic/Professional Qualifications: the earned doctorate or appropriate terminal degree in the field, or a combination of academic credentials and professional experience recognized by the field and determined by the department/division/college guidelines.
+Academic/Professional Qualifications: the earned doctorate or appropriate terminal degree in the field, or a combination of academic credentials and professional experience recognized by the field and determined by the department/division/college guidelines.

-- ii.Academic Experience: normally, a minimum of five years' service at the rank of associate professor. - iii.Sustained achievement appropriate to discipline for this rank in teaching effectiveness, research/creative activity, and University/public service.
+- b.
+Academic Experience: normally, a minimum of five years' service at the rank of associate professor. - c.
+Sustained achievement appropriate to discipline for this rank in teaching effectiveness, research/creative activity, and University/public service.

-b.
-Associate Professor:
+2. Associate Professor:

-- i.Academic/Professional Qualifications: the earned doctorate or appropriate terminal degree in the field, or a combination of academic credentials and professional experience recognized by the field and determined by the department/division/college guidelines. - ii.Academic Experience: normally, a minimum of five years' service at the rank of assistant professor. - iii.Sustained achievement appropriate to discipline for this rank in teaching effectiveness, research/creative activity, and University/public service.
+- a.
+Academic/Professional Qualifications: the earned doctorate or appropriate terminal degree in the field, or a combination of academic credentials and professional experience recognized by the field and determined by the department/division/college guidelines. - b.
+Academic Experience: normally, a minimum of five years' service at the rank of assistant professor. - c.
+Sustained achievement appropriate to discipline for this rank in teaching effectiveness, research/creative activity, and University/public service.